-According to InterNACHI’s Standards of Practice for Performing a General Home Inspection (and any other state-mandated SOP you’re required to follow), you’re performing a non-invasive, visual examination of the home’s systems and components that is designed to identify defects.
+According to InterNACHI’s Home Inspection Standards of Practice (and any other state-mandated standards you’re required to follow), you’re performing a non-invasive, visual examination of the home’s systems and components that is designed to identify defects.
 When you perform any type of testing to verify functionality, you’re using normal operating controls under normal conditions, and assuming regular maintenance.

 So, when the photo-electric eyes on the garage door become stuck in the “on” position and the door or motorized components overheat, become disabled, or simply break, you’ve just identified a major defect and serious safety hazard.
-Your client should be grateful that it was a trained inspector who discovered the defect, rather than the family’s inexperienced teenage driver who may panic and try to hide the problem from mom and dad.
+If the GFCI receptacle tripped and won't reset, you have found a defect.
+If the bottom sash of a window falls out of its frame after you opened it, you've found a defect.
+Your client should be grateful that it was a trained inspector who discovered the defects, rather than themselves experiencing major problems and safety hazards with their house.

 Download your free copy of SLEEP WELL: A Home Inspector’s Guide to Managing Risk.